 Hornady is the household name in good ammunition and that is so because they deliver.
-The Custom 124gr XTP is a pit bull; it goes for the throat and never lets go.
-They are designed to put the target down with as few rounds as possible.
-You can expect velocity of 1,110ft/s in the standard pressure 124gr XTP, with 339ft/lbs of energy to stop the threat on the spot.
+The Custom 124gr XTP is a pit bull; it goes for the throat and never let’s go.
+They are designed to put the target down with a few rounds as possible.
+You can expect a velocity of 1,110ft/s in the standard pressure 124gr XTP, with 339ft/lbs of energy to stop the threat on the spot.

 Capacity, Recoil, & Reliability: Is 9mm The Perfect Handgun?

 At the beginning of this post, the question was posed of whether or not you should buy a 9mm and if it is a reliable self-defense sidearm.
 Yes, it is a true contender.
 With good ammunition, it has no problem putting down threats quickly and efficiently.
 The best 9mm ammo is consistently more powerful and accurate than .38 Special.

 With less felt recoil and about three times the capacity.
 Also, carbines in this chambering have become very popular due to the low cost of ammunition.
 Good terminal ballistics for targets under 200 lbs, make it a viable self-defense option.
 All in a package with almost no felt recoil and much less noise than a rifle caliber carbine.

 If you do not yet own a 9mm, you should change that.
 It truly is a caliber for nearly everyone.